horizoncrafts/flutter-guide/Journal.md

 ## 2023-01-03

 The next tedious lesson about drawing widgets.
 Come on, let's do something more... challenging?
+I suppose, that when working on a project, I will have to google around a lot.
+I will not remember the particulars of each widget or theming structure.
+After only that I'll become skilled.

+## 2023-01-04 - 107.
+Flexible & Expanded: Deep Dive

+Started adding lesson name to headings.

+I think I go through this section, "Widgets, Styling..." and next start building something on my own.